P?=NP as minimization of degree 4 polynomial, integration or Grassmann number problem, and new graph isomorphism problem approaches: Geometric approaches for graph isomorphism problem

 Naive approach to search for graph isomorphism is testing all $m!$ vertex permutations.
 Geometrical interpretation obtained from looking at eigenspaces allows to emphasize rotation invariant subsets of orders.
 Specifically, choosing a unit vector (direction): $v\in\mathbb{R}^n$, we can sort the vertices accordingly to projection $x^i\cdot v$.
 Assume we focus only on vectors for which there are no two equal projections for our discrete set of points, what is a generic situation as we work on real numbers here.

 It is an interesting question\footnote{\url{https://math.stackexchange.com/questions/2599332/}} to find general boundary for the number of directional order for $m$ points in $\mathbb{R}^n$.
 However, while for low dimension $n$ the number of orders becomes essentially reduced while focusing only on directional, for $n\geq m-1$, we can get all $m!$ orders.
+Some numerically searched values are shown in Fig. \ref{orders}.

 Hence in our case their number still grows exponentially.
 However, if we could construct a polynomial number of interesting directions (distinguishing all points), which have to agree for both sets, we could test only orders for such polynomial set of directions.